Jaime Brockett

-Jaime Brockett is a New England-based folk singer.
+Jaime Brockett is a New England–based folk singer.
 He enjoyed cult status in the 1969-early 1970s era.

 In the mid-to-late 1960s, he was a regular performer at many Boston, Massachusetts, clubs and coffeehouses, including the White Whale, Beverly, MA; Damaged Angel and Quest, Boston, MA; and Club 47, Cambridge, Massachusetts.

 On his debut album, Remember the Wind and the Rain, he plays guitar, banjo, and dulcimer.
 Brockett was a favorite of devotees of late night progressive rock FM radio stations, particularly with his thirteen-minute-long adaptation of Lead Belly's (via Blind Lemon Jefferson) "The Titanic", rechristened The Legend of the U.S.S.
 Titanic, co-written with Chris Smither.

 Brockett has released several albums over his career, including North Mountain Velvet, which has guest appearances by Ramblin' Jack Elliott and all of the members of The Seldom Scene.

-Brockett has lived in New Hampshire, Massachusetts, Colorado, Wyoming, and Ohio, among other places.
+Brockett has lived in New Hampshire, Massachusetts, Colorado, Wyoming, Towanda Pennsylvania, and Ohio, among other places.
 While in Ohio, he supplemented his performance and recording income by teaching guitar.
 Also while in Ohio, he opened at a local club for folk musician Tom Paxton.
 Members of the audience included Arlo Guthrie (who was to do a benefit for Friends of the Homeless the next day) and then-governor Dick Celeste.

 A long-time friend of fellow musician Maria Muldaur, Brockett has also helped manage her career.